-'Very well,' he replied.
-'Just as True, his heart was much calcined, you please.
+True, his heart was much calcined, you please.
 And if you say occupy yet not wholly corrupted.
 He had two houses, I will agree to that.
-You never been passionately fond of his wife, and would not have married her 'I can have my own way of living but for her money.
-In fact, he could without your permission,' she added, not love any woman long, and especi-'Thank fortune, I own a good share of ally one so good and intellectual as his property in my own right, and am not wife.
-She was a woman of strong independent upon you.
-Whenever I find tellectual powers, and of noble imthat I have done you any injustice by pulses.
-The poor had always found thought, word or deed, I will make in her a friend in need, and but few confession; but I fear that time will ladies in the apper circles devoted more never come.
-It is seldom that I am time and money to objects of charity mistaken when I deliberately make up than she did.
-She literally went about doing good, and the poor and down-'It is idle to talk of a jealous wo- trodden everywhere greeted her with in some good degree, by the same noble How hard for such a good woman to Men have all the advantage over society.
-Public opinion needs a revo-Beware then, how you spend your lution, and the old foundations must nights among harlots, she added. - be broken up before women can have 'Such conduct does indeed spread a the enjoyments of those rights which dwelling among the evil spirits of the We must now return to Jane Clark, damned.
-Every lineament of your who also passed a restless night.
-The countenance shows your guilt in spite conversation she had partially heard beof your powers of self-control.
-Your tween Julia Sandford and her paramoral corruption is telegraphed in the mor, produced a sad effect upon her her quiet.
+You never been passionately fond of his wife, and would not have married her can have my own way of living but for her money.
+In fact, he could without your permission,' she added. not love any woman long, and especidoing good, and the poor, and downtrodden everywhere greeted her with smiles and almost reverenced her .in some good degree, by the same noble How hard for such a good woman to society.
+Public opinion needs a revo-Beware then, how you spend your lution, and the old foundations must be broken up before women can have 'Such conduct does indeed spread a the enjoyments of those rights which We must now return to Jane Clark, her quiet.

-What to make of it she could not dianother lamp and retired to a chamber, vine.
-Sometimes the thought occurred bed alone, and brood over his own re- Still she was slow to believe that her lover would locate her in such a place.
-There was something in the expres- Towards morning she thought she heard sion of his countenance and the tones others in the house.
-The front door of his voice that convinced her that he was occasionally opened, and it seemed was a libertine, to say nothing of his to her that persons passed out; but of that she was not certain.
+What to make of it she could not di-Still she was slow to believe that her lover would locate her in such a place.
+Towards morning she thought she heard sion of his countenance and the tones others in the house.
+The front door of his voice that convinced her that he was occasionally opened, and it seemed was a libertine, to say nothing of his to her that persons passed out; but of . that she was not certain.
 Immediately He retired, but passed a restless, after breakfast she sought an opportunity sleepless night.
 His conscience smote to converse with Aunt Dumpford upon him in spite of the hardness of his heart. the subject; for there was a great mystery hanging over the affair which she the girl and tried to quiet her as you desired to have cleared up.
-'What was the trouble, last night?' asked Jane.
+What was the trouble, last night? asked Jane.

-said the housekeeper, smiling, and treat- strange. ing the affair as if it were not of much importance. nervous, answered Jane, fastening her you heard that.
-It is true, that Julia, eyes upon the woman's fair, round face. sometimes drinks, and I suppose that 'What was the matter?' marry him; but it seems he has not in some good degree.' been very faithful to her, but has kept and dismissed him.' paying her,' said Jane.
+'Then you heard the disturbance,' said the housekeeper, smiling, and treat- strange. ing the affair as if it were not of much importance.
+'What was the matter?' marry him; but it seems he has not in some good degree.' been very faithful to her, but has kept and dismissed him.' paying her,' said Jane.